evenmn/avbmc/README.md

 Monte Carlo package for estimating the free energy and surface tension of water droplets of various sizes.
 Code is written in C++.

 ## Prerequisites
 The code depends on several features that were introduced in C++11.
 GCC 4.8.1 or any later version needed.
-No other dependencies.
+MPI (MPICH or OpenMPI) is needed for parallel processing.

 ## Build and run
 There are two ways to build the code; with or without a parser.